-There are no agricultural activities (farming or grazing) on the lands recommended for donation to the Potter Valley Tribe.
+There are no agricultural activities (farming or grazing) on the 219-acre property.

 Both historic and prehistoric resources are present within the Eel River planning unit.
 The territory within and around the Eel River planning unit was shared by Pomo, Huchnom, and Yuki Tribes.
 The lower region of the planning unit, named John Day Flat by European settlers, and now the site of the Van Arsdale Reservoir, was used by the nearby Potter Valley Tribe.
-As the shared ethnographic territory of the northern Pomo people, the ancestors of the current members of the Potter Valley Tribe have an important past and present connection with the area encompassed by the planning unit.
+As the shared ethnographic territory of the northern Pomo people, the ancestors of the current members of the Potter Valley Tribe have an important past and present connection with the area of the planning unit.